sa2c/python-oop-novice/_episodes/03-inheritance.md

 teaching: 20
 exercises: 10
 questions:
-- "How can classes with shared functionality be linked to avoid repetition?"
+- "How can classe relationships where one represents a specific subset of another be represented?"
 - "How can functionality on one class be overridden or extended by its children?"
 objectives: